zce/velite/docs/guide/code-highlighting.md

 # Code Highlighting

-Considering that not all content contains code, and that syntax highlighting often comes with custom styles, Velite doesn't want to subjectively determine the final presentation of your content.
-So we don't include built-in code highlighting features.
+Velite doesn't include built-in code highlighting features because not all content contains code, and that syntax highlighting often comes with custom styles.
+But you can easily implement it yourself with build-time plugins or client-side highlighters.

-If you think code highlighting is necessary for your content, you can implement if by referring to the following methods.

 ## rehype-pretty-code